pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 draft: false
 ---

+**Package Ownership**

-The responsibilities of package co-leads (both for new or existing packages) include:
+The responsibilities of package co-leads or leads (both for new or existing packages) would be to decide the strategy for the package, such as scope, contribution model, testing, governance, maintenance and communication planning.
-* Deciding the strategy for the package, such as scope, contribution model, testing, governance, maintenance and communication planning - for each of these points there exists high level guidance and pharmaverse recommendations within our charter.
+For each of these points there exists high level guidance and pharmaverse recommendations within our charter, but the owners of the package have full control over such decisions.
+Pharmaverse is not a consortium that owns or maintains these packages.

 We openly welcome developers of existing packages or those initiating new packages to reach out to us.